 It’s isn’t important enough for today”

-As we chatted, I realized that if I was given the opportunity to go back and change ONE thing, it would be an easy thing to pick…
+As we chatted, I realized that if I was given the opportunity to go back and change ONE thing in my life, it would be an easy choice-

 I would not change that my mom passed away when I was 11,